128technology/docs/docs/intro_install_quickstart_otpiso.md

 sidebar_label: QuickStart from the OTP ISO
 ---

-Use this procedure to set up a typical standalone branch router leveraging the QuickStart capabilities of the 128T Networking Platform.
+Use this procedure to set up a typical standalone branch router leveraging the QuickStart capabilities of the SSR Networking Platform.

-### 128T Configuration
+### SSR Configuration

-The 128T router will need to be provisioned on the conductor.
-This procedure presumes you are familiar with the [concepts](concepts_glossary.md) and [configuration](config_basics.md) of the 128T platform.
+The SSR router will need to be provisioned on the conductor.
+This procedure presumes you are familiar with the [concepts](concepts_glossary.md) and [configuration](config_basics.md) of the SSR platform.

 When a router configuration has been added to the conductor, but the device has not yet connected, in place of device-specific information, QuickStart instructions will be displayed.

 After the configuration has been added to the authority on the conductor:

-- On the Conductor, go to the UI to start the QuickStart process for the newly created 128T Router by accessing “Routers” -> “Router Name” -> “QUICKSTART LINK”
+- On the Conductor, go to the UI to start the QuickStart process for the newly created SSR Router by accessing “Routers” -> “Router Name” -> “QUICKSTART LINK”

 ![QuickStart Generate QuickStart Link](/img/intro_ztp_quickstart_server_2.png)

 Clicking on the generate "QuickStart Link" will present you with a dialog box confirming some basic information about the target platform.
 Notably the *router name*, *node name*, and *asset ID*.

-The *device host address* is the IP address that is assigned to the 128T router during the staging process.
+The *device host address* is the IP address that is assigned to the SSR router during the staging process.
 By default this is set to `192.168.0.128`.

 A password is used to encrypt the contents of the QuickStart file.
 This password will be required when applying the file to the target platform.